GavinTheArchitect/ShadowStrikeOS/README.md

 - **AI Integration**: PyTorch-based models for vulnerability scoring and log analysis, inspired by *Shatterpoint AI*’s shatterpoint detection.
 - **Toolset**: Pre-installed suite including Burp Suite, Wireshark, Radare2, and custom scripts for zero-day research.
 - **Sandboxing**: Docker and BlackArch containers with Kali Linux base (currently deciding if Fedora would be a better-base) for secure execution of offensive tools.
-- **Scalability**: Supports fleet-wide deployment via Ansible and Kubernetes orchestration.
+- **Scalability**: Supports fleet-wide deployment via macOS VMware Fusion .vmdk's

 ---